seligmar/react-redux-tutorial/README.md

 A few key terms:

-The store holds all the state needed for the App
+The store holds all the state needed for the App- it is global in scope!

 store.js incorporates